Stereo-Boy/SilversightCohortDatasetGeneration/README.md

 *AUDIOGRAM
 *COG_T - cognitive task results (FES, GHQ, MMS, PERSP, STAI) - needs local mat files in a cogT_DATA folder *WTS - Wienna Test System - needs data lists in WTS_DATA folder in local folder and possibly additionaly individual WTS files in individual folders at the same location
+*FALLS - nb of falls and stumbles - needs a clean_falls.csv file and a correspondance table basecorrespondance.xlsx with animal/vegetal codings in local folder

 ## Important
 * in the config.m file, define the flags that you want to include in the dataset to be generated